Examining the Impact of Real-World Evidence on Medical Product Development: A Workshop Series | Workshop 2: Practical Approaches

 - Workshop One (September 19–20, 2017) focused on how to align incentives to support collection and use of real-world evidence in health product review, payment, and delivery.
 Incentives need to address barriers impeding the uptake of real-world evidence, including barriers to transparency.

-- Workshop Two (March 6–7, 2018) will illuminate what types of data are appropriate for what specific purposes and suggest practical approaches for data collection and evidence use by developing and working through example use cases.
+- Workshop Two (March 6–7, 2018) will be a “town-hall” style meeting with in-depth audience discussion and active participation that will illuminate what types of data are appropriate for what specific purposes and suggest practical approaches for data collection and evidence use by developing and working through example use cases.

 - Workshop Three (July 17–18, 2018) will examine and suggest approaches for operationalizing the collection and use of real-world evidence.